 Now that Armstrong’s continuum has been described, one may assume that all mental activity can be accounted for by appealing to this classification system.
 However, in order to properly understand what consciousness is, one has to also understand what it is not.
 This will serve to illustrate how a full understanding of the mind does not follow from a full understanding of consciousness.
-As a case in point, Siddharta Gotama (or Buddha) was the first to speculate on the idea that there are mental states, such as desire, which we are unaware of.
+As a case in point, Siddharta Gotama (or Buddha) was the first to speculate on the idea that there are mental states, such as desire, that we are unaware of.

 Sigmund Freud and Carl Jung called this aspect of the mind ‘the unconscious’ and it is responsible for many of our actions.
 In psychology, this contrast between the ‘conscious’ and the ‘unconscious’ is valuable because it illuminates what could be called the essence of consciousness; namely, that it involves awareness in some way.
 Unfortunately, this analysis may be too simplistic.
 Although I believe that what characterises consciousness is its subjective nature and the raw feeling of an experience, it is vital to re-iterate how diverse conscious experiences can be.
-And so there remain other features of consciousness which philosophers have focused on.
+And so there remain other features of consciousness that philosophers have focused on.

 Other Essential Features of Consciousness

 In his book The Rediscovery of the Mind, John Searle explores various features of everyday consciousness which have been omitted from the discussion so far.
-The two most inexplicable features of consciousness that Searle directs our attention to are: unity and the stream of consciousness.
+The two most inexplicable features of consciousness that Searle directs our attention to are unity and the stream of consciousness.
 The two are closely linked.
 By unity, Searle means that when we are conscious of any environment, say a scenic landscape, we experience the environment as a whole, instead of having our attention limited to particular objects in that environment.
 For example, when looking at a scenic landscape, I don’t just notice one aspect, such as a river or a hilltop – I am able to experience the scene as a unified picture.
 Searle states that “we have little understanding of how the brain achieves this unity.”